Sparrow-Coding/main/README.md

 4. Is there a high demand for booster doses throughout 2020-2022?

-5. In which period did the demand for vaccination (adminstered dose / boosters) seem to decline?
+5. In which period did the demand for vaccination (administered dose / boosters) seem to decline?

 6. How can we allocate resources based on the need for vaccination in different states?